gene-themachine/museShare/README.md

    ```

 ## Learning Journey

-  This was the biggest project I've developed, and I've never used the MERN at such a big scale.
-Previously, some of the projects I've completed was a note application and a phonebook application, very simple and smaller projects.
-Although, I had similar experience with HTML, CSS, and javascript, I've only started learning react and full stack web dev towards the end of fall last year and only learned a great deal during the winterim and very much enjoyed the process.
-If you look at some of my old projects / dali app submissions from before, you could see that they are drastically different in functionality and style.
-Throughout this project, I've learned a great deal.
-This was the first time I've used Firebase authentication.
-I learned how to style things better and also some tips that could expedite my projects in the future.
-For example, at first I called the api request within a component instead of calling it from a controller.
-I did this for a while until I had to go back and fix them and call the controller instead.
-I also should've named things better looking back.
-Although I do have some experience with ESLint, I did not have enough time to implement it for this project.
+This was the biggest project I've ever developed, and it was my first time using the MERN stack at such a large scale.
+Before this, my experience was mostly with smaller projects, like a note-taking app and a phonebook application—both much simpler in scope.
+While I had prior experience with HTML, CSS, and JavaScript, I only started learning React and full-stack web development toward the end of last fall.
+It wasn’t until winterim that I really immersed myself in it.

+Looking back at my older projects and DALI app submissions, the difference in both functionality and style is drastic.
+Throughout this project, I’ve learned so much.
+This was my first time implementing Firebase Authentication, and I also picked up better styling techniques and small efficiency tricks that will speed up my workflow in the future.
+For instance, early on, I was calling API requests directly within components instead of through a controller.
+It wasn’t until later that I realized the need to restructure it, which led to a lot of backtracking.
+In hindsight, I also could have named things more clearly.
+While I have some experience with ESLint, I didn’t have enough time to implement it for this project—but that’s something I plan to improve on.

+---

 ## Looking Forward

-  I have many aspirations for this project.
+I have a lot of aspirations for this project.

-  I want users to be able to befriend each other and display the friend's reviews on Home, so the main user can know what their friends are listening to.
+- I want users to be able to befriend each other and display their friends' reviews on the Home page so they can see what their friends are listening to.
-  I also want to add lyrics for the trackviews and the users to be able to highlight sections of the lyrics they want to talk about.
+- I’d love to add lyrics to the track views, allowing users to highlight sections they want to discuss.
-  I'd also like improve some spacing and placements.
+- Improving spacing and placement throughout the site.
+- I plan to build a proper landing page for users who aren’t logged in and create a more personalized homepage for active users.
+Instead of displaying three random reviews and three personal reviews, I’d like to refine this layout and add filtering options.
+- Since this is an entertainment site, I also want to focus more on aesthetics—adding  animations and improving the overall design to give it a modern style.